 Monitoring for aphids involves two different strategies:

 - Visual observation - It is important to carry out visual observation

+on plants.
 Look for insects and the small white flakes that are

 also suggest an aphid infestation.
 Different plant species and

 varieties are more or less attractive to aphids.
 Use varieties

-or crops known to be susceptible to aphids as indicators for early detection.
+or crops known to be susceptible to aphids as indicators for early

-effective in detecting winged aphids.
+very effective in detecting winged aphids.
 The presence of winged

 spring and fall as migrating aphids begin flying in warm weather.